IntraCel/core/README.md

         (log/debugf "[kv-put](LmdbRec) Received acknowledgement of key written: %s" res) res)))
 ```
 4. Once data is written to the database instance, it can be retrieved using the ```kv-store/kv-get``` function.
 This function also takes the database instance as the first parameter.
 Its second is the key the caller is looking for in the database (```general```).
-Like it's sibling, the ```kb-get``` function is also multi-arity and allows the caller to customize the SerDes it uses on both the key and the value.
+Like its sibling, the ```kb-get``` function is also multi-arity and allows the caller to customize the SerDes it uses on both the key and the value.
 When not provided, it also defaults to a ```clj.intracel.serde.string-serde```.
 <!--## Good Design Is About Planning Ahead for Unavoidable Growth

 # IntraCel Arms You With Years of Architectural Experience